We are at the forefront of designing for cognitive, sensory, accessibility and inclusion

 Designers, Collaborators and Partners

-Fellows of the Global Brain Health Institute.
+Senior Fellows of the Global Brain Health Institute.

 Fiona and Greg Walsh are fellows of the GBHI based at Trinity College, Dublin and UCSF, San Francisco.
 We have developed a deep understanding of the clinical needs and lived experience.